Benzene-1,2-dithiol

-Benzene-1,2-dithiol is the organosulfur compound with the formula C_{6}H_{4}(SH)_{2}.
+Benzene-1,2-dithiol is the organosulfur compound with the formula C6H6S2|auto=1 or C6H4(SH)2.
 This colourless viscous liquid consists of a benzene ring with a pair of adjacent thiol groups.
 The conjugate base of this diprotic compound serves as chelating agent in coordination chemistry and a building block for the synthesis of other organosulfur compounds.

 Synthesis

 The compound is prepared by ortho-lithiation of benzenethiol using butyl lithium (BuLi) followed by sulfidation: